ibm-watson-data-lab/location-tracker-envoy-server/README.md

 ## Running on Bluemix

-Be sure to finish the steps document in Prerequisites before continuing.
+Be sure to finish the steps documented in the Prerequisites section above before continuing.

 The Location Tracker Envoy Server requires a running instance of [Cloudant Envoy](https://github.com/cloudant-labs/envoy).
-To simplifiy deployment the Location Tracker Envoy Server includes a wrapped version of Envoy.
+To simplify deployment the Location Tracker Envoy Server includes a wrapped version of Envoy.
 This provides an easy way to deploy Cloudant Envoy and the Location Tracker Envoy Server using a single command.

 Clone this project and change into the project directory: